 When it comes to finding ways to make extra money Australia really is the lucky country.

-Those years cost me a lot of money (which I don’t regret spending!) and I ended up in debt to my eyeballs.
+I should know.
+When I was 21 I moved to Sydney and quickly became a party girl.
+I spent a lot of money (which I don’t regret spending!
+YOLO and all that) and ended up in debt up to my eyeballs.

 Using the tips below, plus some hardcore frugal living, I managed to not only pay that tax bill but get out of debt completely, boost my retirement savings and save enough to travel and buy a house from earning extra cash.